 Our blogsite pays homage to Amartya Sen and his concept of the Argumentative Indian.
 Dr. Sen himself has now stirred up a veritable storm of argument with an article in the New York Times on the looming food crisis.
-Within 24 hours the article generated so many responses that the New York Times had to declare that it could no longer entertain any more comments on the subject !
+Within 24 hours the article generated so many responses that the New York Times had to declare that it could no longer entertain any more comments on the subject ! to more reasoned analyses and differences of opinion.

 In the article, entitled The Rich Get Hungrier, Dr. Sen has chosen to place blame on misdirected Government policies such as alternative land use, growing purchasing power generating more demand than hitherto and imbalance in wealth distribution.

-“There is nothing new which Prof. Sen has brought out.
+The comments from readers range from the downright dismissive, such as“There is nothing new which Prof. Sen has brought out.
 The better thing would have been if Prof. Sen had come up with the solutions of the problem”

 The fact that a voice as eminent as Dr. Sen's has now been added to the whole discussion of food will have the welcome result of focusing private and public attention more intently on the whole subject.